brunokoga/pathfinder-markdown/prd_markdown/bestiary3/behemoth.md

 For nearly as long as mortals have worshiped the gods, mortals have known hubris and the gods' righteous anger.
 When a mortal's offense grows too great for divine patience to suffer, the gods lash out through plagues and floods, and through their terrible servants.
 Of these vengeful minions, the behemoths are among the most feared.
 A god or coalition of gods creates a behemoth from the wellsprings of primal chaos, binds it into a semblance of flesh, and fills its mind with righteousness and the thirst to destroy all in its path.
 The beast is then turned loose upon its victims—those deemed most deserving of bearing the brunt of the wrath of the gods.
 Some deities stay close at hand as their beasts savage the lands, the better to turn the creatures aside once their divine anger is appeased, while others turn their backs on mortal plights, leaving behemoths to expend their anger until naught but lifeless cinders remain.
 Entire worlds have been destroyed by these living retributions.
 Such shattered lands might have nothing left alive save for the conquering behemoths themselves, immortal, living monuments to murdered worlds.

 While behemoths are created by the gods, their forms and countenances are the result of which of three domains they have been created to rule—air, earth, or sea.
-Each of these realms is in turn associated with one of three common types of behemoths—if the application of a word like âcommonâ is even appropriate for such an uncommon creature.
+Each of these realms is in turn associated with one of three common types of behemoths—if the application of a word like “common” is even appropriate for such an uncommon creature.

 Behemoths cast upon a world's landmasses are known as thunder behemoths.
 These are the least of their kind, yet they are formidable, nigh unstoppable engines of armageddon nevertheless.
 They are the behemoths of choice when it comes to destroying a single nation or empire, for while devastating, they are bound to the land itself, and their advances across a globe are thus more limited than those of the two greater behemoths.